unmeshrulz/docs/developer/getting-started.rst

 A new application
 ----------------------------------

-	- :ref:`Quick start <quick-start>` by creating a new application that displays the message -
+	- |Quick start| by creating a new application that displays the message -

 	.. image:: images/sample-qs.png
 		:height: 100px